-Blackhorse Mills is L&G’s flagship Build to Rent development that regenerates the former Ferry Lane Industrial Estate on the edge of Walthamstow’s reservoirs, a Site of Special Scientific Interest, into an environmentally-sensitive scheme of 479 homes designed specifically for rent.
+Blackhorse Mills is L&G’s flagship Build to Rent development that has regenerated the former Ferry Lane Industrial Estate on the edge of Walthamstow’s reservoirs, a Site of Special Scientific Interest, into an environmentally-sensitive scheme of 479 homes designed specifically for rent.

 The scheme responds to the design and geometries of the emerging Blackhorse Lane urban framework, set out by the London Borough of Waltham Forest.
 The design ties into the established green links and promotes health and wellbeing through an extensive public realm, a complementary mix of uses, and enhanced physical and visual permeability to the water.